education.vic.gov.au

 Principal

-Where PMP funding is allocated, the principal must actively engage, completing all relevant PMP documentation to obtain the allocated funding for the school.
+Where funding is allocated for a school-led PMP project, the principal must actively engage in the process and complete all relevant PMP documentation to obtain PMP funding allocated to their school.

-For VSBA led projects, the school will be allocated a project officer who will work with the principal throughout the delivery process.
+For VSBA-led PMP projects, the school will be allocated a project officer who will work with the principal throughout the delivery process.
+The principal must actively engage in the process.

 School councils

-School councils should not rely on the department’s PMP as funding is allocated to ‘high priority defects’ identified through the Rolling Facilities Evaluation.
+School councils should not rely on the department’s PMP for alternative uses, as funding is allocated to ‘high priority defects’ identified through the RFE and other audit programs.

 Links